AugurSystems/JSON-RPC/docs/README.md

 ## Comment Syntax
 My implementation of comments is limited to "a '#' at column zero" in order to minimally change the reference implementation's parsing code.
 Note that comments are ignored (not preserved) while parsing JSON, so if you later call <code>JSONObject.toString()</code>, there will be no comments.

+## Build
+The ANT build script offers two sub-build targets.
+The "build-core" target creates "json.jar" comprised of just the JSON and JSON-RPC classes.
+That's all you need for most JSON work.
+The "build-plus" target creates "json+.jar" which includes the same core classes, plus JSON translations for XML, CDL (comma-delimited list), and HTTP headers.
+Just run 'ant' inside the 'build' directory to build both.
+The core json.jar is 40% smaller than the json+.jar file.
+(Obviously you only need to use one in your project.)

 # Copyright
 The original work (most Java source files) are Copyright 2002 JSON.org.
 Additional work is Copyright 2010-2016 Augur Systems, Inc.